Personal Branding: The Ultimate Step-by-Step Guide

 Personal branding is nearly synonymous with your reputation.
-It is the appearance you display in your life towards the people in it and the impact this has, both inside and outside of your career.
+It is the appearance you display in your life towards the people in it, and the impact this has, both inside and outside your career.

 No matter where you see yourself on the professional scale—a student, job candidate, employee, business owner or freelancer—personal branding is crucial.
 It includes your skills, job qualifications, personality, and everything else that makes you, you.
-Yes it matters how you dress and speak, but in today's world it's equally as important to pay attention to how you look online.
+Yes, it matters how you dress and speak, but in today's world it's equally important to pay attention to how you appear online.

 Benefits of personal branding:

-As a personal brand, you’ll be able to build a whole story around your brand identity, so that you’re not just selling yourself or your services in isolation.
+As a personal brand, you’ll develop your own unique brand identity.
 People will come to know you for what it is that you’re really about, and get to see the whole package.
 The best part about all of this is that it comes with many benefits for you:

 Get more opportunities.
-With a strong brand, you will most likely be exposed to more interviews, job offers, promotions, contacts, clients, event hosting gigs, and more.
+With a strong personal brand, you will most likely be exposed to more interviews, job offers, promotions, contacts, clients, event hosting gigs and more.

 Differentiate yourself.
-Building a brand will allow you to show off unique characteristics about yourself that set you apart from others in your area of specialization.
+Building a brand allows you to show off unique characteristics about yourself that set you apart from others in your area of specialization.
 In much the same way that a product branding guide would do this for a business, you can create a personal branding guide for yourself.

-Establish your values: Values are what you stand behind, no matter what.
+Establish your values: Values are your core, they are what you stand behind, no matter what.
 These are the things that you won’t budge on, as they are most important to you and the way that you live your life.
 When your values are positive, people will feel more connected to you.
 Even more, when you clearly outline what matters to you, it will trickle down to every interaction you have, and keep your personal brand aligned.